Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation

 Here we have used the fact that $\omega_{\partial M}$ vanishes on $L_{\tilde{M}}$ since $L_{\tilde{M}}$ is an isotropic subspace of $L_{\partial M}$.
 We see that $K_\xi$ is an almost translation invariant function on $L_{\tilde{M}}$.
 Indeed, it is translation invariant with respect to the subspace of $L_{\partial M}$ given by the orthogonal complement of the at most two-dimensional space spanned by $\xi^{\text{R}}$ and $\xi^{\text{I}}$.
 We can thus apply Proposition~\ref{prop:evalgint} to evaluate the integral (\ref{eq:aint}) as a simple two-dimensional Gaussian integral.
 This yields the stated result.

-Nevertheless, let us remark that the calculation can be simplified even more.
-Suppose we replace the factor $\im$ in the second summand of the exponent in (\ref{eq:cohrest}) by a complex parameter $z$.
+Nevertheless, let us remark that the calculation can be simplif\/ied even more.
+Suppose we replace the factor $\im$ in the second summand of the exponent in (\ref{eq:cohrest}) by a complex parame\-ter~$z$.
 Then, clearly, the expression is holomorphic in $z$.
-Moreover, the integral (\ref{eq:aint}) will also be holomorphic in $z$.
+Moreover, the integral (\ref{eq:aint}) will also be holomorphic in~$z$.
 This can be easily seen by recalling that a function is holomorphic in $z$ near a point $p$ if and only if any complex integral along a closed loop in a small neighborhood of $p$ vanishes.
-Now, Fubini's Theorem applies here and we can interchange the integrals.
+Now, Fubini's theorem applies here and we can interchange the integrals.
 Now recall that an entire holomorphic (as in this case) is completely determined by its values on $\R$.
-It is therefore sufficient to perform the integral (\ref{eq:aint}) merely for $z\in\R$.
+It is therefore suf\/f\/icient to perform the integral~(\ref{eq:aint}) merely for $z\in\R$.
 But then, the integrand is almost translation invariant with respect to the subspace of $L_{\partial M}$ given by the orthogonal complement of the at most one-dimensional space spanned by $\xi^{\text{R}}-z\xi^{\text{I}}$.
 Its calculation requires the evaluation merely of a one-dimensional Gaussian integral.
-Indeed, the result is,
+Indeed, the result is

 leading to (\ref{eq:cohampl}). \end{proof}